Medical Services Outside Canada

 Are medical services outside Canada CRA eligible?

 Yes.
-The CRA's general rule is that eligible medical expenses are not restricted to those paid in Canada or for services provided in Canada.
-Under paragraph 118.2(2)(a), amounts paid to a medical practitioner or licensed private hospital for medical or dental services are eligible regardless of where those services were rendered, as long as the practitioner is licensed in the jurisdiction where the service is provided.
+CRA-eligible medical expenses are generally not restricted to services provided in Canada.
+Amounts paid to a medical practitioner or licensed private hospital are eligible regardless of where the services were rendered, as long as the practitioner is licensed in that jurisdiction.
+These expenses are reimbursable through a Health Spending Account (HSA).

 What Qualifies